avinetworks/owasp-crs-technical-discussion/language-draft.md

 #### Modification of variables ####

 In an ideal world, we should *never* modify a variable.
-So we should treat themn as constants.
+So we should treat them as constants.
 But for some special cases in the application specific exclusion handling, we are adding 2 operators which are working on lists: `add-to-list` and `remove-from-list`.
 To contain the declarative behaviour, it is not allowed to have the same string in an `add-to-list` and `remove-from-list` for the same list.
 Which means that the order of the add/remove ops are not relevant and it is still declarative in some sense.
 ```